 Trees have long since penetrated many parts of the battlements and pushed out the stones covering the tomb mound.

 Interestingly, the Jiajing Emperor was not the first occupant of his mausoleum.
 This doubtful "honor" was bestowed upon empress Fang.

 All in all, four people are buried in Yongling; The Jiajing Emperor himself and empresses Fang, Chen and Du.

 She passed away after a miscarriage caused by the rage of Zhu Houcong in 1528 and was interred in Aoeryu, Tianshou Hill.
 Her remains were reburied in Yongling in 1566 at the accession of the Jiajing Emperor's successor.

-He married his second wife, empress Zhang, in 1528 but deposed her without any stated reason in 1534.
-She died shortly thereafter.
+He married his second wife, empress Zhang, in 1528.
+She was the daughter of a member of the imperial guard.
+The emperor deposed her without any stated official reason in 1534, but unofficially because of family infighting.
+She died in 1537.